5GHz, Cavity, (TE5RI01) + quantum amplifiers

 On picture: saved trace (red)- pump off, active trace (yellow)- pump on.

-#20 Updated by Daniil Frolov 9 months ago
+#20 Updated by Daniil Frolov about 1 year ago

 we tried to measure noise temperature of the system with JPA and total gain of the system.